Transparency in Coverage

 Coordination of Benefits

 Coordination of Benefits applies when a person has health coverage from more than one health insurance provider.
-Coordination of Benefit rules se the order in which each plan pays a claim for benefits.
+Coordination of Benefit rules provide the order in which each plan pays a claim for benefits.

 The plan that pays first is the "Primary Plan."
 The Primary Plan must pay benefits in accordance with its policy terms without regard to the possibility that another plan may cover some expenses.